 Here are some natural stress relievers to help you counteract these effects and decrease the negative results:

 Many studies have shown that just 15 mins of mindfulness or meditation a day have shown to retrain the body and the brain to turn off the stress response.
 This promotes relaxation, helps to teach your body how to calm, improves brain and heart health, and boosts your immune system!

 Spending time outside:

 Have you noticed when you go to yoga you are always instructed to get “grounded”?
 Studies have shown that our connection to the earth through walking, running, playing on the beach, gardening and other outdoor activities do exactly that.
-Whether your are like me you feel a powerful connection with the mountains and nature.
-Or you prefer taking a walk in your neighborhood, you will find yourself taking more calming breaths, leaving your technology behind and relaxing.
+Whether you are like me you feel a powerful connection with the mountains and nature.
+Or you prefer taking a walk in your neighborhood, you will find yourself taking more calming breaths, leaving your technology behind, and relaxing.

-See your massage Therapist, Acupuncturist or Chiropractor:
+See your massage Therapist, Acupuncturist, or Chiropractor:

 These treatments help naturally control stress and reduce symptoms like muscle or joint pain, headaches, fertility problems, troubling sleeping, and poor circulation.

 Our breath is a very powerful tool that we often forget.
 Breathing alone can activate our body’s own natural relaxation response.
 Try a quick breathing exercise: